MatsNl/pyatag-ha/README.md

     - .homeassistant/custom_components/atag/*.py

-2. Add the new platform in the configuration.yaml:
+2. Add the new platform in the configuration.yaml to enable climate, water_heater and default sensors to HA.
+Uses Auto-discovery if no host data is provided:

     ```yaml
-    This adds climate, water_heater and default sensors to HA
      atag:
     ```